-From mid-2018 parts of Nottingham Castle will close for a major refurbishment lasting two years.
+Most of Nottingham Castle is closed for a major refurbishment until mid-2020.
 But this tourist area is still a great people watching area, especially on sunny days, where many of the bars offering outdoor seating or big windows to gaze from.
 Walk north to south to avoid any steep uphill action.

 From the heart of the city centre, sample a range of Nottingham’s best bars before heading up Mansfield Road.
 This legendary route is well trodden by trade unionists, music fans and students – all in search of great beer and good company.

 Once reserved for snobby women and wide boys, there’s now lots more choice straddling the river.
 Discover traditional real ale pubs or try something different with craft beers either side of the famous waterway.